Getting around in Windows

 Power User menu

-The Power User menu displays the most commonly used applications from the Control Panel, File Explorer, and Task Manager, as well as Restart, Run, Search, and Shutdown/Update.
+The Power User menu displays the most commonly used applications from the Control Panel, File Explorer, Command Prompt, and Task Manager, as well as Restart, Run, Search, and Shutdown/Update.
 Access it in one of the following ways:

 - In 8.1, right-click the button to launch the Power User menu.
 In 8, move your cursor to the bottom left corner of the screen and right-click.